italian dessert recipes

 breakfast cookie recipe

-And one that kinda threw me for a loop was - Wheaties.
-My grandma's recipe said "Pep" could be substituted for the Wheaties.
+One interesting thing, there's Wheaties in this recipe.
+And back in 1932 my grandma's recipe said "Pep" could be substituted for the Wheaties.
+Hmmmm.
+Never heard of it.
 Only my mom and those in her generation could tell me what "Pep" was.
+And for the life of me - I can't remember what it was/is as I type this.

-This breakfast cookie has lot of ingredients, but not tricky to find stuff.
-My original plan was to serve them to my company at breakfast in two days.
+When I first wanted to make these, my original plan was to serve them to my guests as part of their breakfast.
+I made them two days ahead of time so I could focus on other stuff.
 So, I put them into a Tupperware.
-BUT wouldn't ya know it - EVERYONE ate them for dessert and pickins throughout the day!
-So now they can have the remainder of Wheaties for their breakfast instead.
+BUT wouldn't ya know it - EVERYONE ate them for dessert and pickin's throughout the day!
+So that left them with the remainder of Wheaties for their breakfast instead.
+(Not really, but they could have had them if they wanted.)

 Thanks for stopping by -